 Then, when a compensated absence occurs, payment to the employee represents a settlement of the accrued liability rather than an additional expense.

 Example of Accrued Liabilities

-This journal entry would be made for a 10-day pay period (ignoring payroll taxes and withholdings) in which no vacation is taken:
+The following entry would be made in the journal for a 10-day pay period (ignoring payroll taxes and withholdings) in which no vacation is taken:

 The expense is computed for 10 days at $108.30 per day.

-For a pay period in which the employee works four days and takes six days of vacation, this journal entry
+For a pay period in which the employee works for 4 days and takes 6 days of vacation, the following journal entry would be made:

-The payroll expense is computed as 4 days at $108.30; the debit to the vacation liability is computed as 6 days at $100; the cash payment is 10 days at $100; finally, the credit to vacation liability is computed as 4 working days at $8.30.
+The payroll expense is computed for 4 days at $108.30.
+The debit to the vacation liability is computed for 6 days at $100; the cash payment is for 10 days at $100; finally, the credit to vacation liability is computed for 4 working days at $8.30.